sethbergman/express-nitrous/README.md

 import { foo, bar } from 'module-name';
 ```

-To export functions, objects or primitives from a given file or module.
+To export function s, objects or primitives from a given file or module.

 ```js
 export { myFunction };